ClinicalTrials.Veeva

 Visual performance tasks:

-• Baseline measurements (10 min): Upon arrival, subject was asked to fill out VSS and OSDI.
-Measurements of dry eye condition, pupil size, accommodation status, and blink rate were taken as baseline for the visit.
+• Baseline measurements (10 min): Upon arrival, the subject was asked to fill out VSS and OSDI.
+Measurements of dry eye condition, pupil size, accommodation status, and blink rate were taken as the baseline for a visit.

 • Under viewing condition 1: